Pregnancy In Dogs

 • How long is a dog pregnant?
 The simple answer is 63 days.

-• But to be more specific, puppies can be expected 63 days from the date of ovulation.
+• But to be more specific, puppies can be expected 63 days from the date of ovulation - when eggs are released.
+Ovulation occurs during the estrus part of the heat cycle and lasts four to seven days.

 For professional breeders that want to pinpoint the exact fertile period, ovulation detectors are available.